 A cholesterol number close to ZERO is not good.
 Or perfect.

 Having too little cholesterol may be even more dangerous than having too much.

-Panicky patients and enabling doctors preemptively popping statin drugs like candy is dangerous.
+Panicky patients driven by fear-inducing TV commercials and enabling doctors preemptively popping statin drugs like candy is not wise.
 There was a doctor in the UK who called for addition of statin drugs into tap water.
 Never mind that his name is Dr. John Reckless.

-For most people, a total cholesterol somewhere between 200 and 250 is not reason to panic, especially if you’re female and getting older.
+For most people, a total cholesterol around 200 is reason for a visit to the doctor for an investigation (rather than panic), especially if you’re female and getting older.